Slingshot

 Initialization

-Components are often started as a convenience during commissioning; however, there may be instances in which ShareBrowser/Slingshot are not initialized.
+Components are often started as a convenience during commissioning, while there may be instances in which ShareBrowser/Slingshot are not initialized, or need to be deinitialized.
 If components are not initialized, clicking ShareBrowser or Slingshot in the interface will return “Scheduled backup for component databases is not configured”

 Once configured, EVO will automatically generate backups of the ShareBrowser and Slingshot database.
 This requires allocation of some storage (typically under 1 GB, depending on database and retention policy).
 Click to specify share for backup and restore of the database.